The Sellers’ Disclosure Package — Disclosures, Reports & Inspections

 The sellers’ disclosure package typically includes a home inspection, pest report, seller transfer disclosure report, local hazards such as earthquake or slide zones, and more.

-We’ll upload the sellers’ disclosure package to our cloud server site, send you the link.
+We’ll upload the sellers’ disclosure package to our cloud server site and send you the link.

 We then set up a Zoom video call, share our screen, and carefully review every page with you.

-Screen sharing lets each of us be in a different location and see the same thing.
+Screen sharing lets each of us be in different locations and see the same thing.
 I zoom (on Zoom) in on important things, so it’s actually better than reviewing it in person.